magneticio/vamp/docs/README.md

 ## File names

-Use all lowercase, no special characters and connect words using `-` characters, i.e: `sla-and-escalations.md`
+Use all lowercase, no special characters and connect words using `-` characters, i.e: `sla-and-escalations.md` All files that are used in the http://vamp.io site are under the `content` folder.

 ## Front matter